 With this method, we don't have to run the test suite thousands of times but only once.
 The negative side is that we lose the 100% accuracy, but the state-of-the-art models have accuracy in the range of 70-80%.

 Another problem is that the mutants are too naive and do not represent realistic bugs.
 For this, work is being done to generate more realistic bugs through machine learning methods or static analysis.

-With Ponicode, you don’t need to worry about writing your own mutation tests as this is one of the techniques we use to assess the true quality of your tests, allowing us to go beyond simple coverage, thus ensuring the quality of test cases in terms of robustness.
+The Developer Experience team of CircleCI leverages the power of mutation tests to assess the true quality of your tests, this allows us to go beyond simple coverage, and explore the quality of test cases in terms of robustness.

 You want to know more about the topics our data scientists explore to accelerate the developer journey?
 Explore the Ponicode blog.